jtimdwyer/DSI_project_4/README.md

 ### Trap Data

 The training dataset contained no missing values.
 We collapsed the number of mosquito species by combining species who were infrequent into a category named "Culex Other."
 (The infrequent species accounted for only 3% of all observations in the training set.)
-We chose to impute the most common species in the Chicago region, C. pipiens, for any observations marked as 'Unspecified' based on rationale presented [here](http://www.ajtmh.org/content/journals/10.4269/ajtmh.2009.80.268#html_fulltext) by Hamer et. al:
+We chose to impute the most common species in the Chicago region, C. pipiens, for any observations marked as 'Unspecified' based on rationale presented [here](http://www.ajtmh.org/content/journals/10.4269/ajtmh.2009.80.268#html_fulltext) by Hamer et. al.

 ### Weather Data